Ubudu/IOS-SDK/README.md

 When you access the back-office web interface in the details of the application you created you will find an example of integration with the correct UID for your application.
 Then still in the App delegate implement the callbacks that you would like to overwrite to handle the actions that have been programmed in the back-office.
 There are 4 types of actions that can be executed when entering or exiting a zone :
-- Post to a server URL a callback : the server can than "decide" the next action of execute custom code (such as adding entries into a CRM, sending a push  notification or sending a push notification to a client).
+- Post to a server URL a callback : the server can than "decide" the next action or execute custom code (such as adding entries into a CRM, sending a push notification or sending a push notification to a client).
 Note that the SDK will automatically take advantage of some wildcards that you can use to identify the actions in your callback.
 Example of URL : 'https://yourserver.com/push_event_to_app.json?event=exit&id={id}&udid={udid}'.
 - Trigger a local notification : a local notification can contain a message, notification type, a scheduled time and a custom payload see [Apple documentation](https://developer.apple.com/library/ios/documentation/iPhone/Reference/UILocalNotification_Class/Reference/Reference.html#//apple_ref/occ/instp/UILocalNotification/alertAction).
 ![Back-office configuration local notification](/__media-files/images/back_office_action_1.jpg)
 - Open a web-page in a web-view : note that the page can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL).